 .
 Further information can be found in the Air Quality FAQ Brochure

-On July 20, 2012, EPA designated the nonattainment areas for the 2008 8-hour ozone standard (0.075 ppm).
-See EPA's 8-hour Designation.
-Areas that are designated as nonattainment had a one year grace period.
-By which time, on July 20, 2013, a conformity determination for all nonattainment areas was due.
-EPA’s implementation of the 2008 Ozone standard changed the state designations.
-With the 2008 standard, only the partial (northern halves) of Boone, Kenton and Campbell counties are nonattainment.
-All other areas within the Commonwealth meet the 2008 8-hour ozone standard.
-See Map above.
+In July 2012, EPA designated the nonattainment areas for the 2008 8-hour ozone standard (0.075 ppm).
+Only the partial (northern halves) of Boone, Kenton and Campbell Counties are nonattainment.
+All other areas within the Commonwealth were either unclassifiable/attainment for the 2008 8-hour ozone standard.
+See ozone map above.
+For more information, see EPA's 8-hour Designation.

 Fine Particulate Matter: